 The Research Ethics and Integrity Review Group (REIRG) was established by the Research Policy Group in autumn 2014 to ensure that research integrity and governance has a strong profile at Edinburgh and is firmly embedded in the University’s ethos and culture.
+The latest University Research Ethics and Integrity report available from this page.

 Research Ethics and Integrity Review Group